 The Last Man Standing is a fun football competition that friends and colleagues can organise between themselves.
-You can use the competition to raise money for good causes, or you can use it to fleece money from your workmates who have no understanding of football.
+You can use the competition to raise money for good causes, or use it to take cash from your workmates who have a limited knowledge of football.
 It’s up to you; we don’t judge!

 HOW LAST MAN STANDING WORKS